Responding to the Coronavirus Pandemic with Compassion - Dr Sarah Temple

 - COVID-19 and domestic violence in the US

 - Mental Health in a Locked Down World

 Dr Greg L. Fricchione is the Mind Body Medical Institute Professor of Psychiatry at Harvard Medical School.
 In this podcast he places in context the worries we all feel at the moment and talks about positive, tolerable and toxic stress as well as the science of mindfulness and the role of mindful activities in reducing stress and anxiety.

 Entirely free to watch and share, this video by Dr. Bessel van der Kolk provides core practices to ward off the feelings of vulnerability, isolation and fear brought on by the COVID-19 pandemic

 You may be aware that legislative changes are currently in process through 'The Coronavirus Act' - if you are a health or care worker it's certainly worth keeping up with what this means for all of us on the ground.

 Justin Amery is a GP expert in end-of-life care and has put together a series of video clips with lots of helpful ways of managing our worst fears while hoping for good outcomes.
 The video below is the first in his series and in it he explains to families, carers and professionals how to think ahead and have conversations about planning for the worst case scenario.
 It's a difficult series of videos to watch but for those of us with vulnerable relatives and friends it's an important one.

 Before signing off there are more amazing things happening - take a look at an online community built by leading experts in health and wellbeing including Ruby Wax and Dan Siegel.
-Ruby Wax is now offering her UK Frazzled Cafes online rather than face to face and John Kabat Zinn is running a series of open sessions on You Tube- the first is embedded below and the remainder are available through Wisdom2Summit .
+Ruby Wax is now offering her UK Frazzled Cafes online rather than face to face and John Kabat Zinn is back with The Awake Network offering his wisdom to healthcare professionals during this unprescedented time.

 Very best wishes